Turtle Back Zoo

 Turtle Back Zoo is a zoo in West Orange, New Jersey.
 Situated on 20 acre in the South Mountain Reservation, it is part of the South Mountain Recreation Complex, which is managed as part of the Essex County Park System, the oldest county park system in the United States.
-Founded in 1963, the zoo was originally a showcase for animals indigenous to the New York metropolitan area, but currently features species from every continent except Antarctica.
+Founded in 1963, the zoo was originally a showcase for animals indigenous to the New York metropolitan area but currently features species from every continent except Antarctica.
 As of 2018, it houses approximately 1400 animals, including several hundred birds in a free-flight aviary.
-Located adjacent to the Richard J. Codey Arena, former practice home of the New Jersey Devils, the zoo is open year-round, weather permitting.
+Located adjacent to the Richard J. Codey Arena, the former practice home of the New Jersey Devils, the zoo is open year-round, weather permitting.

 The Turtle Back Zoo has been an accredited member of the Association of Zoos and Aquariums (AZA) since 2006.
 In 2017, the zoo became an accredited member of ZAA (Zoological Association of America).

 History

 Turtle Back Zoo, which took its name from a nearby rock formation, opened in 1963 with a collection of 140 animals representing 40 species.
 It was originally opened seasonally and had a Hans Christian Andersen "storybook theme," with such exhibits as "a giant piggy bank, the ABC house, [and] the pirates’ ship".
 By 1973 the zoo was home to 850 animals representing 275 species.

 In 1975, the Zoological Society of New Jersey was established to help promote the zoo and provide funding.
 Despite this, Turtle Back Zoo fell into disrepair, and was almost shut down in 1995.

-In 2000, the zoo created a master plan with the objective of improving the zoo enough to receive accreditation from the Association of Zoos and Aquariums (AZA).
+In 2000, the zoo created a master plan to improve the zoo enough to receive accreditation from the Association of Zoos and Aquariums (AZA).
 Between 2003 and 2006, Turtle Back received approximately $20 million in funding, which was used to improve the facilities, and in 2006 the zoo received its first accreditation.
 New facilities included the Essex County Animal Hospital on zoo grounds, and a new 11000 sqft entrance/administrative complex with a 4000 sqft reptile center, classrooms, and an auditorium.

-In 2016, zoo attendance exceeded 700,000 visitors for the first time in its history.
+In 2023, zoo attendance reached almost a million visitors for the first time in its history.

-Expansion concerns
+Expansion controversy

 Residents of Essex County have lobbied for expansion of the zoo to cease, citing traffic congestion and disruption of the surrounding South Mountain Reservation.
 In July 2019, Essex County officials announced the construction of a proposed amphitheater, grizzly bear exhibit, and overnight camping.
 Essex County officials reported in September 2019 that as a result of the backlash, the amphitheater was scaled back, though no exact details were released.
-Due to the COVID-19 pandemic, the amphitheater plans were put on hold in 2020.
+Due to the COVID-19 pandemic, the amphitheater was put on hold in 2020.

 Exhibits

-Exhibits include an American black bear exhibit; the Essex Farm, which holds common farm animals and includes a petting zoo; and the Tropical Currents Aquarium, which exhibits fish from around the world in six large tanks; African Adventure's first enclosure which exhibits Masai giraffes, Common Eland, Ostriches, White-faced whistling ducks and Bontebok.
+Exhibits include an American black bear exhibit; the Essex Farm, which holds common farm animals and includes a petting zoo; and the African Adventure's first enclosure which exhibits Masai giraffes, Eland, Ostriches, White-faced whistling ducks and Bontebok.